We could all benefit from more humility and honesty when discussing the subjects of science and faith — on both sides of the debate.

-Scientists, for example, should be honest enough to acknowledge that he cannot test the philosophy that the physical world is a self-contained system of impersonal natural laws without any outside involvement from a God or a Creator.
-Honest scientists realize this but often face significant social consequences for admitting it.
+Scientists, for example, should be honest enough to acknowledge that they cannot test and prove a philosophy that the physical world is a self-contained system of impersonal natural laws without any outside involvement from a God or a Creator.
+Many scientists realize this but face significant social consequences if they acknowledge it.

-Church leaders also must be careful not to make the Genesis account say more than it does.
+Church leaders must be careful not to make the Genesis account say more than it does.
 The Bible does not require belief in a certain age for the earth and the Church should not make such an issue a test of orthodoxy.

 Science is an amazing discipline that has resulted in both blessing and tragedy for humanity.
 Before the influences that came with postmodernity, science held the seat of authority in academia and much of culture.
 Postmodernity, however, increased the tensions between the science and the humanities departments in the academy regarding intellectual authority.